publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–13a.md

         (1) The term “family” means 1 or more persons maintaining a household, as the Secretary shall by regulation provide.

-        (2) The term “Guarantee Fund” means the Indian Housing Loan Guarantee Fund established under subsection (i) of this section.
+        (2) The term “Guarantee Fund” means the Indian Housing Loan Guarantee Fund established under subsection (i).

         (3) The term “Indian” means person recognized as being Indian or Alaska Native by an Indian tribe, the Federal Government, or any State.